Insider Selling: Adaptive Biotechnologies Co. (NYSE:ADPT) CFO Sells 20,000 Shares of Stock

 Adaptive Biotechnologies Co.
-(NYSE:ADPT) CFO Chad M. Cohen sold 20,000 shares of the business’s stock in a transaction dated Wednesday, June 9th.
-The stock was sold at an average price of $36.33, for a total transaction of $726,600.00.
+(NYSE:ADPT) CFO Chad M. Cohen sold 20,000 shares of the company’s stock in a transaction on Wednesday, July 7th.
+The shares were sold at an average price of $38.68, for a total value of $773,600.00.

 Receive News & Ratings for Adaptive Biotechnologies Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Adaptive Biotechnologies and related companies with MarketBeat.com's FREE daily email newsletter.